Committed to Therapies That Improve Lives

 Dr. Kirsch was a co-editor of Psychiatric Clinics of North America: Stress in Health and Disease, in 2014, and also co-authored two chapters in the book, Bioelectromagnetic and Subtle Energy Medicine, 2nd Edition (Rosch, Paul J., Editor, CRC Press Boca Raton, 2015).
 Most recently he contributed to the book, Complementary and Integrative Treatments in Psychiatric Practice (American Psychiatric Association, 2017), and was featured in Justin Smith’s 2017 documentary movie, Body Electric: Electroceuticals and the Future of Medicine, and co-authored a chapter on CES in the book Using Technology in Mental Health Practice published by the American Psychological Association (2018).

-She is proficient in all aspects of CEO level management.
-As president of Electromedical Products International, Inc. (EPI) since 1992 Tracey oversees financial matters, manufacturing, sales and marketing, human resources, regulatory affairs and operations.
-She was instrumental in gaining regulatory approval for the company’s products in many countries including Europe (the CE Mark), Australia, Canada, China, Taiwan, Japan, Africa and the Middle East.
-In 2005 Tracey negotiated a Federal Supply Schedule contract with the United States government for the use of Alpha-Stim within the Department of Defense and Veteran’s Affairs Medical Centers.
-Within a few years The US government, mainly the Army and Navy, as well as over 90 Veteran hospitals, became the biggest Alpha-Stim users.
+She has been president of Electromedical Products International, Inc. (EPI) since 1992.
+In that capacity she negotiated a Federal Supply Schedule contract with the United States government in 2005 for the use of Alpha-Stim within the Department of Defense and Veteran’s Affairs Medical Centers.
+Within a few years The US government, mainly the Army and Navy, as well as over 100 Veteran hospitals, became the biggest Alpha-Stim users.

-Tracey joined the board of directors for the nonprofit American Institute of Stress (stress.org) in 2012.
-There she oversees business and accounting activities for AIS and helps plan and executes the Institute’s business.
+Tracey joined the board of directors and is a diplomate of the nonprofit American Institute of Stress (stress.org) in 2012 where she is managing director overseeing business activities and strategic planning.